eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ### Send Actions

 In the `hello` contract, there is only one `world` action that receives an EOS name as a parameter.
-To test the contract, you need to send the `world` action to your contract with an apppropriate argument.
+To test the contract, you need to send the `world` action to your contract with an appropriate argument.

 To that end, specify the `hello` account and send the action `world` with your name ("user" in the example below) as argument - note that you must use lowercase and abide by the EOS account name rules: